zplayads/PlayableAdsDemo-Unity/README-EN.md

 | ------- | ------------------------------------ | ------------------------------------ |
 | Android | 5C5419C7-A2DE-88BC-A311-C3E7A646F6AF | 3FBEFA05-3A8B-2122-24C7-A87D0BC9FEEC |
 | iOS     | A650AB0D-7BFC-2A81-3066-D3170947C3DA | BAE5DAAC-04A2-2591-D5B0-38FA846E45E7 |

+If in doubt, refer to the sample program or send an email to service@zplayads.com